-Foot, a Anti-Jacksonian, was the representative for Connecticut from 1833 to 1834.
+Foot was the representative for Connecticut and was an Anti-Jacksonian.
+He served from 1833 to 1834.

 From Dec 1827 to Mar 1833, Foot missed 18 of 937 roll call votes, which is 1.9%.
 This is better than the median of 12.1% among the lifetime records of senators serving in Mar 1833.
 The chart below reports missed votes over time.